~ Looking Forward To The Past ~

 Think of it like this:

 Time is just a very oddly made type of jar.
 You see, the fact is that each of the WHOs about time, within time, are all contained by each other.
-The future contains the effects from what is our present, and it also contains the impact of what was once our past, and so on.
-This Russian doll effect seems to be one of the leading causes that makes fully comprehending time itself rather difficult for many people.
+The future contains the results from our present, and it the present contains the consequences of our past, which still effect the future, and so on.
+This Russian doll effect seems to make fully comprehending time itself rather difficult for many people.
 It is an undefinable concept that is made up entirely of 3 ineffable ideas.
-In its most genuine essence, time is seemingly the most overruling WHO above all other WHOs
+In its most genuine essence, time is seemingly the overruling WHO above all other WHOs.

 Time is measured by change.
 Changes in the past can change the present.
 Changes in the present can change the future, but changing the future only changes... the future again?
 There is no outer container to be stretched or contracted beyond that final layer.
 What you change in the future's jar, does not directly affect anything within the either two.
 The future is about as freeform as it gets.